The Affordable Care Act is a healthcare reform law with three main goals:

 What types of coverage does the Marketplace offer?

-All ACA approved insurance plans offer these kinds of essential coverage:
+All ACA approved insurance plans offer these kinds of essential health benefits:

 - Ordinary medical services outside of a hospital